 The Office of Continuing Education works with other administrative offices to provide support services for nontraditional students.
 A continuing education catalog is published every semester.
-It includes information about attending college part time, financial aid available, admission procedures, a schedule of courses, and a list of special conferences and workshops.
+It includes information about attending college part-time, financial aid available, admission procedures, a schedule of courses, and a list of special conferences and workshops.
+Further information is available from the Office of Continuing Education at 595-2436.